Pete Loeffler

-Peter Loeffler is an American singer, songwriter, and musician.
-He is the lead vocalist, guitarist, and songwriter of the rock band Chevelle alongside his brother, drummer Sam Loeffler.
+Peter Loeffler (/lɛf.lɚ/ LEF-ler; born October 19, 1976) is an American singer, songwriter, and musician.
+He is the lead vocalist, guitarist, and songwriter of the metal band Chevelle alongside his brother, drummer Sam Loeffler, who are the only continuous original members of the band.

 Pete, Sam, and bassist Joe Loeffler formed Chevelle in 1995.
-Joe left the band in 2004, later being replaced with their brother-in-law Dean Bernardini.
+Joe left the band in 2005, later being replaced with their brother-in-law Dean Bernardini.

-As of February 2023, Chevelle have released nine studio albums.
+Chevelle has released ten studio albums.

 Early life

-Loeffler started off in music when he started taking piano lessons in his family when he was seven years old.
+Loeffler started off in music when he started taking piano lessons in his family at seven years old.

 Career

 Pete and his two brothers formed Chevelle in 1995.
 The band's name came from the band members' passion for fast cars.
 It was also a car their father liked, the Chevrolet Chevelle.
 They released their first album, Point #1, in 1999.
-On October 8, 2012, while performing a show in Tucson, Arizona, Loeffler fell off the stage and injured his knee and caused swelling.
-The show continued after a brief intermission and Pete later went to the hospital where it was revealed that he did not break any bones.
 They later signed a 20-year contract with Epic Records.
 Since then, they have released nine studio albums under Epic.
+On October 8, 2012, while performing a show in Tucson, Arizona, Loeffler fell off the stage, which injured his knee and caused swelling.
+The show continued after a brief intermission and Pete later went to the hospital where it was revealed that he did not break any bones.
 In a March 17, 2021, interview with Loudwire, Loeffler stated that despite the band selling over six million albums, they haven't gotten any money out of it.
 The money all went back to Epic.
 He blames it on signing a bad contract early on in his career.
-Their tenth album, which is expected to release in 2023, will not be under the record label.
+Their tenth album, which is expected to release in 2025, will not be under the record label.

 Equipment

-From the start of his career to mid-2014, Loeffler used PRS, two of which were custom-built for him.
-He also uses two PRS Custom 22s, one red (which can be seen in the music video for "Send The Pain Below") and one white custom 24 (his main live guitar) and 2 Custom 24 baritones (one of which is a baritone with red "X's" on the neck as inlays, the other is gold-top).
-Pete also owns Fender Stratocaster Sub-Sonic Baritones (two were stolen along with the rest of the band's gear on May 9, 2007).
-In earlier live sets (prior to the band's EP) Pete had played a blue Ibanez RG among other guitars.
-Pete also reportedly used a Gibson Les Paul for some parts on the 2011 album Hats Off to the Bull.
-As of recently, Loeffler has switched and favoured Fender guitars, taking on the road one of his Sub-sonic Stratocasters, as well as a modified Jim Root Stratocaster.
+From the start of his career to mid-2014, Loeffler used PRS brand guitars, two of which were custom-built for him.
+He also uses two PRS Custom 22s, one red (which can be seen in the music video for "Send the Pain below") and one white custom 24 (his main live guitar), as well as 2 Custom 24 baritones (one of which is a baritone with red "Xs" on the neck as inlays; the other is gold-top).
+Pete also owns Fender Stratocaster Sub-Sonic Baritones, but two were stolen along with the rest of the band's gear on May 9, 2007.
+In earlier live sets, (prior to the band's EP) Pete had played a blue Ibanez RG among other guitars.
+Pete also reportedly used a Gibson Les Paul for some parts on the 2011 album Hats off to the Bull.
+As of recently, Loeffler has switched and favored Fender guitars, taking on the road one of his Sub-sonic Stratocasters, as well as a modified Jim Root Stratocaster.

 As of 2014, his pedalboard currently consists of these effect pedals: